glossary

 Formation and Purpose

-While the charter broadly outlines the organisation’s purpose and basic structure, bylaws delve into the specifics, providing detailed operational procedures and rules.
-This distinction is crucial; while the charter or constitution gives the organisation life, the bylaws outline how it lives day-to-day.
+The constitution sets out the organisation’s purpose and basic structure.
+Bylaws go into the specifics — operational procedures and rules.
+The constitution gives the organisation its legal identity; the bylaws set out how it operates day-to-day.

 Governance Structure

-This structure plays a vital role in how decisions are made and how power is distributed within the organisation.
+This structure directly affects how decisions are made and how power is distributed within the organisation.
 Bylaws also specify the roles and powers of officers – such as the president, secretary, and treasurer – providing clear guidelines on leadership responsibilities and authority.

 Meeting and Voting Procedures